Psychology at UEA

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.

 This variety of teaching methods will allow you to learn in a way that is most effective for you.
-You’ll have the opportunity to learn from experts in the field, to discuss and debate ideas with your peers, to gain hands-on experience, and to conduct your own research.
+You’ll learn from experts.
+You’ll discuss ideas with peers, gain hands-on experience, and conduct your own research.

-You’ll be assessed through coursework, which includes critical reviews, research proposals, and a research project.
+You’ll again be assessed through coursework.
+This includes critical reviews, a reflective report, and a research project.

-This Master’s degree programme will equip you with advanced training in Cognitive Neuroscience research methods.
-It’s the ideal preparation for a PhD in Cognitive Neuroscience, or a career with a significant research component.
+This Master’s degree gives you advanced training in Cognitive Neuroscience research methods.
+It's ideal preparation for a PhD in Cognitive Neuroscience Psychology or a research-focused career.

 Discover more on our Careers webpages.